gomezj3/gomezj3.github.io/readme.md

 &nbsp;

-# Steps on How-to-Host your Online Resume
+# Steps on How to Host your Online Resume
 This section of the README contains instructions on how to host an online resume.

 1. Create a [Github](http://github.com) account.
 Github allows you to host a page by making a new repository named _\<SiteTitle>\.github.io_